zhisbug/ray-scalable-ml-design/collective-in-ray/RFC-202011-collective-in-ray.md

 <p align="center"><img src="arch-alternative.png" width=600 /></p>

 Several key differences between this design and the proposed one are:
-- Import the NCCL (MPI, custom collective lib) into Ray in C++, compile together with Ray C++ core.
+- Import the NCCL libraries (same for MPI, or other custom CCLs) into Ray in C++; compile them together with Ray C++ core.
-- Implement the communicator creation, management, and collective group creations, management all in C++.
+- Implement the communicator creation, management, and collective group creation/management all in C++.
 Implement a set of collective communication primitive APIs in C++.
 Then provide python APIs on top of them as Python bindings.

 Its pros and cons are discussed below:
 #### Pros
 - Get rid of Cupy and MPI4py dependencies.
 - Might observe slight performance improvement.
-- In the future, it might be easier to generalize this set of CC APIs to work with Ray object store, and support collective communication between Ray objects or ObjectRefs (@Ion).
+- In the future, it might be easier to generalize this set of CC APIs to work with Ray object store, and support collective communication of Ray objects or ObjectRefs (@Ion).
 - It is easier to extrapolate to newer custom collective communication libraries, such as Intel oneCCL, because normally these libraries are implemented and released in C/C++, *without* Python bindings.

 #### Cons
-- For the NCCL part, we are essentially redoing a lot of engineering that Cupy/PyTorch have done, including: NCCL Python bindings, GPU memory management, some CUDA runtime API wrappers, definitions of CUDA tensor data structures, etc.
+- For the NCCL part, we are essentially redoing a lot of engineering that Cupy/PyTorch have done, including: NCCL Python bindings, GPU memory management, some CUDA runtime API wrappers, definitions of GPU data structures, etc.
 - For the MPI part, we are redoing a lot of engineering that Horovod has done.
 - Apparently implementing things in C++ might significantly extend the development cycle of this project.

 ### Alternative #2: Using UCX/UCX-py as the communication backend
-We have also considered using [UCX](https://github.com/openucx/ucx) and [UCX-py](https://github.com/rapidsai/ucx-py) for P2P communication (in particular, for GPU tensor), and then implementing collective communication APIs using its P2P API.
+We have also considered using [UCX](https://github.com/openucx/ucx) and [UCX-py](https://github.com/rapidsai/ucx-py) for P2P communication (in particular, for GPU tensors), and then implementing collective communication functions based on P2P API.
 We deny this option with the following discussion of pros and cons:

 #### Cons
-- According to some [benchmarking results](https://docs.google.com/spreadsheets/d/1l7aA3LtgXEw1R-kl1V6b87YGPhfDDRemIDgwJEMa4vs/edit?usp=sharing) generated by Lianmin, UCX-py shows inferior performance compared to NCCL on GPU tensor collective communication.
+- According to Lianmin's [benchmarking results](https://docs.google.com/spreadsheets/d/1l7aA3LtgXEw1R-kl1V6b87YGPhfDDRemIDgwJEMa4vs/edit?usp=sharing), UCX-py shows inferior performance compared to NCCL on GPU tensor collective or send/recv communication.
 This gap is substantial.
 - The UCX C++ backend is under development.
 Compared to NCCL, it is less mature -- we observe less cases in which UCX is adopted.
 In contrast, MPI/NCCL is the SoTA CPU/GPU collective communication library, esp. in distributed ML -- A major goal of this project is to build the communication backend infra for the two distributed ML projects: NumS and RayML.
 - The UCX-py package is at a rather preliminary stage, and we find it not easy to use, e.g. building applications with its APIs heavily involves using Python3.8+ AsyncIO.

 #### Pros
 - UCX is supposed to offer a device-agnostic "one-size-fit-all" solution for cross-process communication.
-It aims to eventually provide some features to auto-detect the device topology and properties and auto-optimize communication algorithms.
+It aims to eventually provide some features to auto-detect the device topology and properties, and then auto-optimize communication algorithms.
 - In several scenarios where we want to communicate messages between CPU RAM and GPUs (cpu -> gpu send/recv), it might be advantageous.

 ### Other Considerations
 We want to make it light-weight so we can develop most of the needed features in a fast pace, then refocus on the development of NumS and RayML core.
-Hence, we tend to favor design that can:
+Hence, we tend to favor design that:
-- Avoid redoing some of the engineering that existing projects have done
+- Avoids redoing some of the engineering that existing projects have done
 - If an implementation can be done either in C++ or Python, we lean toward Python, unless there is a substantial performance gap.

 ### Performance Implications
 In summary, the performance of collective primitives of CPU tensors in Ray can improve 2x-10x (latency), matching MPI/GLOO performance.
 Collective communication of GPU tensors in Ray can improve 10x - 1000x, matching NCCL performance.
-- See [micro benchmark#1](https://github.com/zhisbug/ray-scalable-ml-design/tree/main/pytorch/microbenchmark/primitives/results) and [microbenchmark#2](https://docs.google.com/spreadsheets/d/1l7aA3LtgXEw1R-kl1V6b87YGPhfDDRemIDgwJEMa4vs/edit?usp=sharing) for the performance improvement for each collective and P2P communication primitives, on different cluster setups.
+- See [micro benchmark#1](https://github.com/zhisbug/ray-scalable-ml-design/tree/main/pytorch/microbenchmark/primitives/results) for the results on collective primitives in a 2-gpu node, and a (2, 4, 8, 16)-node cluster where each node has 1 GPU.

+- See [microbenchmark#2](https://docs.google.com/spreadsheets/d/1l7aA3LtgXEw1R-kl1V6b87YGPhfDDRemIDgwJEMa4vs/edit?usp=sharing) for the performance improvement forP2P communication, on AWS g4dn.12xlarge, AWS p3.8xlarge, and AWS p2.8xlarge

-- See an [end-to-end benchmark](https://github.com/zhisbug/ray-scalable-ml-design/spacy) on training a custom Spacy NLP pipeline.
+- (TODO: Hao) Provide end-to-end results on Spacy NLP pipeline.

 ### Dependencies
-If choosing NCCL as the CC backend, the proposed design will introduce [Cupy](https://github.com/cupy/cupy) as a new dependency.
+If choosing NCCL as the CCL backend, the proposed design will introduce [Cupy](https://github.com/cupy/cupy) as a new dependency.
 Users need to identify the right Cupy version to install based on their CUDA version.
 Cupy has a bundled version of NCCL, which will be used by default.
 Alternatively, users can install their desired NCCL version and tell Ray (Cupy) to use that version.
-- Note: this Cupy dependency could be removed in longer run by building NCCL into Ray and expose NCCL APIs as python bindings.
+- This Cupy dependency could be removed in longer run by building NCCL into Ray and expose NCCL APIs as python bindings.
+- send/recv is supported with NCCL>=2.7.4.

 If choosing MPI as the CC backend, the proposed design will introduce [MPI4py](https://github.com/mpi4py/mpi4py) as a new dependency.

 ### Engineering Impact
 -  Engineering impact: Minimal change in Ray binary.
-All the code will be implemented in Python so no impact on building time.
+All the code will be implemented in Python so no impact on Ray building time.
 -  Maintenance: NumS and RayML team will develop and maintain it.
 This code relies on Ray to be tested in a distributed environment.

 ### Platforms and Environments